azorkai/azorkai/README.md

   outreach safety, email bounce detection, and agent routing.
 - Payments and billing through LemonSqueezy and WeePay; integrations for ikas, WordPress and Zapier.

-It is a modular monolith, not microservices — one deployable API with a few separate services around it.
+It is a modular monolith, not microservices.
+One deployable API with a few separate services around it.
 For a single maintainer that was the cheaper correct answer, and I can explain where I'd split it if the team grew.

-### NerioPanel — multi-tenant white-label platform
+### NerioPanel

+Multi-tenant white-label platform.

 Resellers host branded panels on their own domains from a shared database with row-level security.
 Custom DNS orchestration over PowerDNS and Nginx handles automatic SSL and routing,